forbjok/vut/README.md

 Bumping prerelease or build requires that component to be present and end in a number.

 ## Using templates
-Simply write a template file manually, in whatever language or format you need it to be in and place it anywhere within your project structure naming it whatever you need the generated file to be called with the extension .vutemplate appended to the end.
+Simply write a template file manually, in whatever language or format you need it to be in and place it anywhere within your project structure naming it whatever you need the generated file to be called with the extension .vutemplate (by default - this is configurable) appended to the end.

 For example, if you need the version number to be directly accessible in a C# program, you can create a file called **AppVersion.cs.vutemplate** somewhere in your project structure.
 ```C#